SDraw/driver_leap/README.md

 Refer to [parent repository](https://github.com/cbuchner1/driver_leap) for base project.

 ### Building
-* Open project in Visual Studio 2017
+* Open solution in Visual Studio 2013
 * Build your platform:
   * x64 - build output is in "<solution_folder>/x64"
   * x86 - build output is in "<solution_folder>/Win32"